 Plan a time to meet each other.

 Chat, Facetime, instant messenger, SMS, or long-distance call.
 Technology has done its part to bridge the gap between two lovers.
 Make use of it and set this as a top priority.
 I have to go, our chat with my boyfriend is scheduled for 30 minutes.
-Yet, this is sometimes misused that it also causes some breakups and souring relationships.
+Yet, this is sometimes misused it also causes some breakups and souring relationships.
 When a girl calls only to nag (I was just lonely, so I said that), the boyfriend may feel hurt, and the conversation ends up abruptly.

 Plan some interesting/fun topics to talk about to keep the conversation lively.
 The risk of consistent communication is that when parties run out of things to talk about, it could make the conversation dull and uninteresting.
 Talk about a funny incident at work.
 Update what’s going on in the neighborhood.
 Or anything that interests your partner.